What is with these Disneyland candy canes? Every year everyone makes a huge fuss over these coveted candy canes at

 Disneyland Candy Cane Dates 2021

 Candy cane and Disneyland enthusiasts alike await the Candy Cane dates all year long.
 If you’re an Annual Passholder or frequent park visitor, you’ll may have noticed a sign displayed in the window of Candy Palace and Trolley Treats, announcing their arrival in early November . . . and of course all the buzz on social media.

 How Much are Disneyland Candy Canes?

-In 2020 they are about $15 for an 18 inch long hand-pulled candy cane.
+In 2021 we expect them to be about $15 for an 18 inch long hand-pulled candy cane.
 Yes, that’s a sticky price point but many people do not even flinch and line up early in the morning to get these prized treats.
 No AP discounts apply.
 Looking for a sweet treat that isn’t $15?
 I’ve covered 75 different holiday treats in this article.

 How do I get a Disneyland Candy Cane?